pragsmike/failter/README.md

 Failter is a command-line framework for systematically filtering text using Large Language Models (LLMs).
 It serves as a powerful experimentation harness to compare the performance of different models and prompt engineering strategies for specific text transformation tasks.

 Instead of hard-coding filtering logic, Failter defines transformations in natural language via **prompt templates**.
-It then automates the process of running these transformations across various models and input files, evaluating the results with a "judge" LLM, and generating comparative reports.
+These templates can themselves be self-documenting artifacts with their own metadata.
+Failter then automates the process of running these transformations across various models and input files, evaluating the results with a "judge" LLM, and generating comparative reports.

 See the [USAGE.md](USAGE.md) document for a detailed user guide.